Set up an Agent

 If your requirements do not allow the instance to have a public IP, please review the section How do instances without public IP addresses access the Internet in this AWS FAQ.

-SSH is not required.
+Initially, remove the checkbox for the “Allow SSH from” property.
+SSH access is only necessary for troubleshooting purposes.
 Control Plane will never need to connect directly to the agent.

-2. After a few moments, the instance will launch and ready to process requests.
+4. After a brief moment, the instance will launch and be ready to process requests.

 Next Steps